-If the OE makes a transfer, grants a lease for more than seven years or grants a legal charge out of the qualifying estate at any time between 28 February 2022 and 31 January 2023 (both dates inclusive) it will be required to disclose information about itself and the relevant dispositions to the Registrar by 31 January 2023 or, if earlier, as part of its application to register on the OE, Register.
+If the OE made a transfer, granted a lease for more than seven years or granted a legal charge out of the qualifying estate at any time between 28 February 2022 and 31 January 2023 (both dates inclusive), it was required to disclose information about itself and the relevant dispositions to the Registrar by 31 January 2023 or, if earlier, as part of its application to register on the OE Register.

-The Land Registrar will be under a duty to place an OE Restriction against tile to the qualifying estate as soon as reasonably possible and in any event by 31 January 2023.
-The restriction will not take effect until 1 February 2023.
+The Land Registrar will have placed an OE Restriction against title to the qualifying estate which will have taken effect from 1 February 2023.

-2. During remaining period of the OE's
+2. During period of the OE's ownership of the qualifying estate

+Subject to very limited exceptions, the OE will be required to maintain its status as a registered OE.
 The OE will be under a duty to update the OE Register at least once every 12 months.